nogibjj/Nruta_Individual_Project_1/README.md

 The statistics and the visualizations for the Sustainability brands data can be viewed through the following link:
 [Click here to view details](sustainable_fashion.md)

+### 🎥 Demo Video
+Please click here to view the Demo Video where I walk through this project.